-Naming the Gulf Coast State College Foundation, Inc., as a beneficiary in a will, insurance policy, or trust allows you to influence and touch the future by enriching the lives of generations of students.
+Naming the Gulf Coast State College Foundation, Inc., as a beneficiary in your estate plan allows you to influence and touch the future by enriching the lives of generations of students.

 A planned gift is a contribution that is intentionally designed to give the maximum benefits to you, your family, and the organization you choose to benefit.
 It can be given in many forms.